cbarb005/ucr-cs100/textbook/chapter0-unix-shell-basics/README.md

 ##Section 0 : system calls
 This section contains files which cover three basic system calls that will be used in the homework assignment, as well as an error-checking function.

-* README.md
+* README.md -
-This file covers perror, an error-checking function for your system calls (a requirement throughout the course), as well as an overview of syscalls.
+this file covers perror, an error-checking function for your system calls (a requirement throughout the course), as well as an overview of syscalls.

 * exec.md
 This file covers the following syscalls: